T1me2/TeamAmazing3/README.md

 ## Median Income by County
 > *Does a county's median income correlate with the number of car accidents?*

-In order to analyze the accident data by county, we read the csv file into a Jupyter Notebook using Pandas and filtered out columns with unnecessary data.
-We selected all rows with the year 2020 and grouped the data by “County” and “State” to count the number of accidents in each county.
-We then needed to find the population and median income of each county, which we accomplished through API calls to the Census.gov site.
-The number of accidents per 1000 people was calculated by dividing the accident count of each county by its population and multiplying that value by 1000.
+The number of accidents per 1000 people was calculated by dividing the accident count of each county (dataframe grouped by "County") by its population (from Census API) and multiplying that value by 1000.
 Once that was done, we were able to create a heat map that shows areas with a higher number of accidents per capita by county.

 <br>